 - Janine Chittenden, Member – at – Large

-- Joan Bickens, Member – at – Large
+- Joan Bickes, Member – at – Large

-Registration is Open – April 16 at Kent County Health Department
+April 14, 2020 at the Ingham County Health Department

 Public Health Nurses are employed at Local Health Departments in all counties of Michigan.